AlliVaughn/etl/README.md

 Cleaned, Formatted CSV
 ![kuve_daily_allergens](kvue_daily_allergens.png)

 With that information in hand, we wanted to parse the allergen data.
-Some days have multiple values (seperated by commas) and the each allergen generally had a severity (High, Medium, Low) and some had a measurement in gr/m3.
+Some days have multiple values (separated by commas) and then each allergen generally had a severity (High, Medium, Low) and some had a measurement in gr/m3.
 * Loop through each day and parse the allergen data with a function to parse our individual allergens.
 Create new dataframe for each allergen found.
 * Export parsed allergen data to CSV